Enrique García (Argentine footballer)

 García had a long tenure in Racing Club de Avellaneda, where he played 234 matches in 9 years of career with the club, although the team did not win any title.
 Due to his extraordinary dribbling ability, García became an idol of Racing Club, being acclaimed even by his rivals.
-He also had a successful run in the Argentina national team, winning the Copa América on two occasions.
+He also had a successful run on the Argentina national team, winning the Copa América on two occasions.
 Out of García's 78 goals scored in his career, only two were scored with his right leg.